-The CSA consists of the inner TF coil legs, the OH solenoid, the shaping Definition: coils, and the center stack casing.
+Definition: The CSA consists of the inner TF coil legs, the OH solenoid, the inner PF shaping coils [PF1a, 1b and 1c], and the center stack casing.
 Also included in this WBS element are the TF coil joint (flex bus assembly) and the ceramic break assembly.
 The scope of this WBS element includes the design, analysis, prototypes (as required), procurement activities, fabrication and assembly of the Center Stack.

-WBS Title: Center Stack - TF Inner Legs/Bundle Definition:
+WBS Title: Center Stack - TF Inner Legs/Bundle

-The TF inner leg subsystem consists of the new coil sections that will make up the TF inner bore and bundle.
+Definition: The TF inner leg subsystem consists of the new coil sections that will make up the TF inner bore and bundle.
 Also included in the scope of this WBS element is the TF coil joint (flex bus assembly) and testing of the new TF coil joint design.